Receiving application fees

 Multicurrency

 Application fees are supported on all payments regardless of currency.
-However, the application fee itself must always be created in EUR.
-For example, you can charge a €1.00 application fee on a US$10.00 payment.
+However, the application fee itself must always be created in your primary currency (i.e. the currency balance that you have with Mollie.
+For example, assuming you’d charge roughly 10%, you must charge a €1.00 application fee on a US$10.00 payment if your primary balance is in euros.